You feel the calling to become a small business owner and are considering entering into the laundromat industry.

 Every penny counts when operating a laundromat, and offering a vending machine could be a great way to earn some extra income from your hungry customers as they wait for their clothes to dry.

-- Check out our post on the Best Passive Income Ideas for 2021
+- Check out our post on the Best Passive Income Ideas

 Just keep in mind that vending machines also consume a significant amount of power, especially if you have multiple machines.
 They also require maintenance, and you may have to sign a contract with a local distributor.